Hayes Raleigh ~ Lympstone, Devon.

 Once the gate opening was set out and up to its correct height, the archway was re-instated.

-Another brick in the wall!
+And that’s another brick in the wall.